 I served it with crostini I bought ready made at my local grocery store, but you can serve it with slice baguettes or crackers if you prefer.

-This Pressure Cooker Cranberry Pecan “Baked” Brie is the perfect appetizer for your next holiday party or for the big game.
-Appetizers don’t get much easier than this.
+This Pressure Cooker Cranberry Pecan Baked Brie is the perfect appetizer recipe for your next holiday party or for the big game.
+Cheese appetizers don’t get much easier than this baked brie recipe.

 - 1 (8-ounce) round of Brie